eddmann/eddmann.github.io/_posts/2021/2021-02-05-advent-of-code-2015-day-12-jsabacusframework-io.md

   );
 ```

-For solving part two, we could then harness a lesser-known second argument to [`JSON.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) and ensure that when attempting to deserialise the input we _revive_ its contents only if it matches a the given predicate.
+For solving part two, we could then harness a lesser-known second argument to [`JSON.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) and ensure that when attempting to deserialise the input, we _revive_ its contents only if it matches the given predicate.

 ```typescript
 const part2 = (input: string): number =>